Arne Slot salutes Liverpool character after yet another late show in dramatic win over Atletico Madrid in Champions League

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW📺

-Slot handed British record £125m signing Alexander Isak his first Liverpool appearance by including him in his starting line-up and was delighted with the Swede's contribution.
+And the 25-year-old's only appearance of the season before Wednesday was an 18-minute cameo for Sweden against Kosovo.

-The Dutchman, who celebrated victory on his 47th birthday, said: "Particularly because I think in the 60 minutes he played, he seemed to be quite fit to me so it wasn't as if, after 10 minutes, he was already very tired.
+Asked if Isak's display had surprised him Slot, who celebrated victory on his 47th birthday, said: "Particularly because I think in the 60 minutes he played, he seemed to be quite fit to me - so it wasn't as if, after 10 minutes, he was already very tired.

 "I was positively surprised by how fit he was.
 I was not surprised by the quality but it is always nice to see when a player starts how he started.
 It was a good start but only 60 minutes.